 As he sat in front of the crowd he was unlike anyone I’ve ever met.
 He radiated love, a sense of power and humility – all at the same time – and each time he spoke he demonstrated the true meaning of authenticity.
 Each time I listened to his words I thought the world would be a better place if more leaders were like him.

 He gave up everything, including his home country, in search of happiness and meaning to life.
-Hearing him speak inspired me, as his journey sounded so similar to mine, also having given up everything and everyone I once valued, after coming to a point in my career where I wanted to find more meaning to my life than merely working for a salary each month keeping me from following the things I feel so passionate about.
-I understood how much courage it took on his part and what it takes each day to live by the choice he made, and I admired the way he expressed himself.
+Hearing him speak inspired me, as his journey sounded so similar to mine.
+I’ve also given up everything and everyone I once valued.
+I came to a point in my career where I wanted to find more meaning to my life than merely working for a salary each month.
+This lifestyle was keeping me from following the things I feel so passionate about.
+I understood how much courage it took on his part.
+I understood what it takes each day to live by the choice he made, and I admired the way he expressed himself.

-He humbly attempted to explain the wisdom behind eight short verses, and each time he translated the teachings as the only English speaking monk, he gave credit to his teachers, even though he was the one sitting in front of us giving the teaching.
+He humbly attempted to explain the wisdom behind eight short verses.
+Each time he translated the teachings as the only English speaking monk, he gave credit to his teachers, even though he was the one sitting in front of us giving the teaching.

 How do you choose an inspirational leader?